gvwilson/thirdbit/src/fiction/santas/index.md

 The burly santa wiped his eyes on a sleeve that Finner could have used as a sleeping bag.
 "We were all set to make the grab, and then *bam*!"
 He smacked a meaty fist into an equally meaty palm.
-"There they were,
-all over us.
+"They were all over us.
 I tried to fight 'em, Vidancia, I swear."
-His lower lip trembled.

-Gran-Granna tumbly pursed her lips.
+Gran-Granna Tumbly pursed her lips.
-"That's twice now,"
-she said to the second santa,
-who nodded and then winced
-before turning her gaze on Finner.
+"That's twice they've shown up," she said to the second santa, who nodded and winced before turning her gaze on Finner.

-Something very much like a mild electric shock ran down his spine as her dark eyes locked with his.
+Something that felt like a mild electric shock ran down his spine as her dark eyes locked with his.
 "And who's this?" she asked.